plandes/template/README.md

 ```bash
 /bin/bash ./mkproj/bin/mkproj config -s template/lein
 ```
-5. Make changes to the project parameters `mkproj.yml` file:
+5. Optionally make changes to the project parameters `mkproj.yml` file (for any serious work you'll have to edit this file):
 ```bash
 vi mkproj.yml
 ```